chussboi96/chussboi96/README.md

 - 👋 Hi, I’m @chussboi96
-- 👀 I’m interested in pretty much everything related to Data sciences
+- 👀 I’m interested in pretty much everything related to Data ;)
-- 🌱 I’m currently learning ...
-BS DATA SCIENCES at FAST NUCES..
+- 🌱 I am currently studying BS DATA SCIENCE at FAST NUCES Islamabad.
-- 💞️ I’m looking to collaborate on ...
-C++ projects
+- 💞️ I’m looking to collaborate on Python/C++ projects
-- 📫 How to reach me ... hammadjava96 -- instagram
+- 📫 How to reach me ... hammadjava96 -- instagram or mail me at hammad.javaid826@gmail.com

 <!---
 chussboi96/chussboi96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.